 This vehicle has three programmable charge modes.
-To view the current charge mode status in the center stack display, press the button on the center stack and then press the Charging button at the top of the touch screen.

-The Charge Start and Charge Complete time estimations are also displayed on the screen.
-These estimations are most accurate when the vehicle is plugged in and in moderate temperature conditions.
-Also, to get an accurate time estimate, the vehicle uses an internal clock for programmable charging, not the clock in the center stack.
+To view the current charge mode status in the center stack display, touch Energy in the infotainment display and then touch Charging at the bottom of the touch screen.
+The Charge Start and Charge Complete time estimates are also displayed on the screen.
+These estimates are most accurate when the vehicle is plugged in and in moderate temperature conditions.